-- i) The Company shall set up a "Risk Management Committee" with Executive Vice President & Representative Director, COO serving as chairman to prevent, identify, manage, and address against various risks in regard to NISSIN FOODS Group. - ii) NISSIN FOODS Group shall set up "Audit Standards of Food Safety" and develop a system primarily conducted by NISSIN Global Food Safety Institute to investigate and verify the safety of food products ranging from raw materials to products, based on its awareness that the most important issue is to constantly ensure safe and worry-free food products. - iii) NISSIN FOODS Group, based on the "NISSIN FOODS Group Code of Risk Management," shall position product accidents, BCP (Business Continuity Plan), compliance, and information security as the Group's key risks, set up committees, and address said risks. - iv) The Company shall set up an "Environmental Committee" as an organization to address environmental and safety risks.
-In the event a material accident occurs in environmental aspects, pursuant to the manual, it shall be immediately responded, stabilized, and resolved. - v) The "Environmental Committee" shall review various manuals including "Industrial Waste Treatment Manual" as necessary and shall confirm the status of the operation on a regular basis.
+- i) The Company shall set up a "Risk Management Committee" with Executive Vice President & Representative Director, COO serving as chairman to prevent, identify, manage, and address against various risks in regard to NISSIN FOODS Group. - ii) NISSIN FOODS Group shall set up "Audit Standards of Food Safety" and develop a system primarily conducted by NISSIN Global Food Safety Institute to investigate and verify the safety of food products ranging from raw materials to products, based on its awareness that the most important issue is to constantly ensure safe and worry-free food products. - iii) NISSIN FOODS Group, based on the "NISSIN FOODS Group Code of Risk Management," shall position product accidents, BCP (Business Continuity Plan), compliance, and information security as the Group's key risks, set up committees, and address said risks. - iv) The Company shall set up an organization under the Sustainability Committee to address environmental and safety risks.
+In the event a material accident occurs in environmental aspects, pursuant to the manual, it shall be immediately responded, stabilized, and resolved.
+In addition, the Company shall review various manuals including "Industrial Waste Treatment Manual" as necessary and confirm the status of the operation on a regular basis.